Featured image of post How to Install Custom ZHA Quirks in Home Assistant (Example: Aqara FP300) EN

 FAQ

-How do I Rollback and Remove a custom quirk
+How do I roll back and remove a custom quirk?

 1. Delete (or rename) the .py file inside your custom_quirks_path.